-Blood thinners, often known as antithrombotic or anticoagulant drugs, are used to reduce the likelihood of developing blood clots, or to treat established clots in certain situations.
-They don’t actually make the blood thinner, but rather inhibit certain cells or proteins in the blood stream which can tend to promote clot formation.
+Blood thinners, often known as antithrombotic or anticoagulant drugs, are used to reduce the likelihood of developing blood clots or to treat established clots in certain situations.
+They don’t actually make the blood thinner, but rather inhibit certain cells or proteins in the bloodstream which can tend to promote clot formation.

 Thienopyridines, including Plavix (clopidogrel), Effient (prasugrel), and Brilinta (ticagrelor) are more potent inhibitors of platelets and further reduce the risk of clot formation over and above the effect of aspirin.
 Patients with recent stents, heart attacks, or unstable angina generally require both an aspirin and a thienopyridine to maximally reduce risk of coronary artery clots.
 These drugs may also be recommended in patients with stroke, TIA, and peripheral vascular disease.

 Warfarin (Coumadin, Jantoven) works by inhibiting the production of vitamin K dependent clotting proteins in the liver.
 That is why vitamin K rich foods can interfere with the effect of warfarin.
 It is generally used for patients with atrial fibrillation or artificial heart valves.
-Warfarin interacts with many other medications which can intensify or reduce its effectiveness and thus you should always tell all your physicians and pharmacist that you take this medication to avoid serious complications.
+Warfarin interacts with many other medications which can intensify or reduce its effectiveness and thus, you should always tell all your physicians and pharmacists that you take this medication to avoid serious complications.

 Newer oral anticoagulants, or NOACs for short, include Pradaxa (dabigatran), Xarelto (rivaroxaban), Eliquis (apixaban), and Savaysa (edoxaban).
 These drugs inhibit certain proteins (thrombin or factor X) to reduce the risk of clot formation.
 They are generally used for atrial fibrillation or in some cases venous or lung clot prevention or treatment.
 They are NOT approved for patients with artificial valves.